ShiroePL/Shiro_shared_code/README.md

 ![Screenshot](avatar_shiro.png)
+### Introducing My Anime Waifu Assistant: ShiroAi-chan 🌸

-### My attempt to create my anime waifu assistant that can write and speak in cute voice.
+Ever dreamt of having your own AI-powered anime girl?
+With the power of [ChatGPT API], now anyone can!
+Meet ShiroAi-chan, my personal AI assistant who can write and even speak in an adorable voice.

-### Description:
-My personal Ai assistant ShiroAi-chan.
-I wanted to create AI girl from a long time and now with really cheap and powerful model like [ChatGPT API] it's possible for anyone.

-### What is this repo?
-This repository has code that is shared over 3 repositories:
+### What's in This Repo?
+The code for ShiroAi-chan is split across three repositories for different platforms:
-1. [Streamlit repo] - This is web verion of ShiroAi-chan, build with [Streamlit].
+1. [Streamlit repo] - The web version, built using [Streamlit].
-2. [Desktop repo] - This is desktop version of ShiroAi-chan, that is based on Tkinter as her GUI.
+2. [Desktop repo] - The desktop version featuring a Tkinter-based GUI.
-3. [Wearos repo] - This version is mobile version of ShiroAi-chan, most personal because I made it so I can use my WearOS watch to speak to her.
-This version uses [FastAPI] that is running in docker container.
+3. [Wearos repo] - The mobile version, optimized for WearOS watches.
+This version runs on [FastAPI] inside a Docker container.
+(This version is most personalized, as I was focused on my Galaxy Watch 4)

+### Configuration and Installation 🛠️
+To try ShiroAi-chan on your own, this repository will actually not be neccesery because this code is shared in all 3 versions, so you need to choose which version you want, and go to that repository.

 ## Links